aengingokce/Countries/README.md

 Webkit was used for the redirected page to get more information about the country.

 ## Usage
-Just clone the project and enjoy it :)
+After the clone or download the project, you have to put your API KEY into Constant.swift / key